Part Four – Critical Thinking Pathways:

 Not being curious enough is a problem.
 Inquisitiveness will take on the full exercise of your intuition on how to run some inference, demand integrity, and put contextual change in the imagination of ordinary people.
 Perhaps, the language used becomes more demanding or more visually inspiring to help people hear better to be heard well.
 Perhaps, direct actions and experiences help define and solve problems more directly because they can be given by the people who share them.
 In these cases, the process forces sharing experiences with reflection to lead to knowledge and getting better at new questions.

 Observers of this concept are encouraged to share the use of the Pathways Design.
 The one above is by Melanie Rayment.
 The design was published (here) and inspired the “never doubt” design on the idea of identifying malfunctions in parts two and three in this series.
-Be encouraged to share the use of it as part of the Creative Commons approach to social change globally, as has the Social Design Pathways network.
+Be encouraged to share its use as part of the Creative Commons approach to social change globally, as has the Social Design Pathways network.
 Who knows, perhaps this too is a system change.

 The chart captures the process perfectly.
 It is one of the easiest to read graphic illustrations of system change I have seen.
 It is the inspiration describing system change using malfunction identification in part two (here).
 Social Design Pathways offers its use, with attribution and the hope that changes and adaptation in initiatives are shared with them.